defold/defold/README_SETUP.md

 ### Java JDK 11

 You need Java JDK 11 installed to build the tools.
-[Download and install from OpenJDK](https://jdk.java.net/archive/).
+[Download and install release 11.0.1 from OpenJDK](https://jdk.java.net/archive/).
 When Java is installed you may also add need to add java to your PATH and export JAVA_HOME:

 Set PATH and JAVA_HOME: